Tom Jolliffe takes a look back at Orion Pictures…

 Orion lovers can look back with fondness to a company with their unmistakable logo introduction.
 It’ll always be their robotic twosome of Terminator and RoboCop I’ll most fondly remember, those prominent Oscar films and their involvement in Bill and Ted’s Excellent Adventure.
 Of course it may not be quite the same, but Orion will be back as one of the companies behind Bill and Ted Face The Music.
 Certainly in a film that will undoubtedly be a warming retro nostalgia fest for someone my age, the presence of the Orion logo at the films beginning will no doubt be a significant part of the experience.

 What’s your favourite Orion Pictures film?
-Let us know in the comments below or on our twitter page @flickeringmyth.
+Let us know on our social channels @FlickeringMyth…

 Tom Jolliffe is an award winning screenwriter and passionate cinephile.
 He has a number of films out on DVD/VOD around the world and several releases due in 2020, including The Witches Of Amityville Academy (starring Emmy winner, Kira Reed Lorsch) and Tooth Fairy: The Root of Evil.
 Find more info at the best personal site you’ll ever see…https://www.instagram.com/jolliffeproductions/